-- intercept lengths If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
-Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Refer to Figures in text.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-The Company believes that the ASX announcement is a balanced report with all material results reported.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Everything meaningful and material is disclosed in the body of the report.
+Relationship between mineralisation widths and intercept lengths The assumptions used for any reporting of metal equivalent values should be clearly stated.
+These relationships are particularly important in the reporting of Exploration Results.
+If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). • Not known at this stage.
+Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views. • Refer to Figures in text.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • The company believes that the ASX announcement is a balanced report with all material results reported.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • Everything meaningful and material is disclosed in the body of the report.
 Geological and geophysical observations have been factored into the report.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive Further work will include RC, diamond drilling, and downhole electromagnetic (DHEM) surveys.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive • Further work will be planned following further analysis of results, including AC, RC, Diamond Drilling and downhole electromagnetics (DHEM).